Ronald McDonald House

-Professional football player Fred Hill’s three-year-old daughter, Kim, was diagnosed with leukemia.
-After sleeping in waiting rooms and eating from vending machines the Hill’s decided to create a place for families to receive the physical and emotional support they needed to care for sick children- without the high cost of hotel rooms.
-After consulting Dr. Audrey Evans the head of pediatric oncology at Children’s Hospital of Philadelphia, Fred rallied support from Leonard Tose, owner of the Philadelphia Eagles, Jim Murray, the Eagles’ general manager and Ed Rensi, the McDonald’s regional manager to open the first Ronald McDonald House in Philadelphia, PA in 1974.
+When professional football player Fred Hill’s three-year-old daughter, Kim, was diagnosed with leukemia, Fred and his family spent time sleeping in waiting rooms and eating from vending machines.
+The Hills decided to create a place for families to receive the physical and emotional support they needed to care for sick children- without the high cost of hotel rooms.
+After consulting Dr. Audrey Evans, the head of pediatric oncology at Children’s Hospital of Philadelphia, Fred rallied support from Leonard Tose, owner of the Philadelphia Eagles, Jim Murray, the Eagles’ general manager, and Ed Rensi, the McDonald’s regional manager, to open the first Ronald McDonald House in Philadelphia, PA in 1974.

 Forty years later, there are over 350 Ronald McDonald Houses in 52 countries and regions; providing over 10,000 bedrooms for families and supporting over 3 million families each year.